pl3onasm/CLRS/algorithms/divide-and-conquer/strassen/README.md

 \color{saddlebrown}\boxed{\color{rosybrown}\space T(n) = 8T(n/2) + \Theta(1)\space}\\
 $$

-By case 1 of the master theorem (CLRS 4.5), we can conclude that $T(n) = \Theta(n^3)$, which is the same time complexity as the naive algorithm, and so the question arises whether it is possible to break this cubic barrier.
+By case 1 of the  [master theorem](../../theory/recurrences/master-method.md), we can conclude that $T(n) = \Theta(n^3)$, which is the same time complexity as the naive algorithm, and so the question arises whether it is possible to break this cubic barrier.

 Implementation: [Matrix Multiplication - D&C](https://github.com/pl3onasm/AADS/blob/main/algorithms/divide-and-conquer/strassen/mmp-1.c)